 The jPar package is almost as simple as Paralize from the user point of view (actually it is compatible with it), very easy to install, but it does not waste the cycles of cores on active polling and allows for using the machines with started Matlab instances to other purposes.
-Moreover, it does not use for communication and synchronization network file system, but more efficient Java RMI and Java Threads.

 The package consists of only three elements: